Early Life and Education

-Doris Lee Feigenbaum Fisher was born on August 23, 1931, in San Francisco, California.
-She is the daughter of Dorothy and Bertram Joseph (B.J.)
-Feigenbaum.
-Her father was a California state legislator.
-Doris graduated from Stanford University in 1953 with a degree in Economics.
+Doris Lee Feigenbaum was born on August 23, 1931, in San Francisco, California.
+Her father, B. Joseph Feigenbaum, was a Harvard-educated attorney and a California state legislator, and her mother, Dorothy (Bamberger) Feigenbaum, was a New York native.
+She graduated from Stanford University in 1953 with a degree in Economics.

 Rise to Success